 4. Most trustworthy: High school teachers

 High school teachers play an important role in shaping future generations.
-They received a “very high” or “high” ethics and honesty rating from 53% of respondents.
+53% of respondents rated them as having “very high” or “high” ethics and honesty.

-That number is down a bit from the 60% rating when the question was asked in both 2015 and 2018.
+That number is slightly down from the 60% rating given when the question was asked in 2015 and 2018.

-Pro tip: Many lower-paying jobs are ones that are very rewarding.
-You may need to earn extra income with a side hustle or second job though, depending on your goals.
+Pro tip: Many lower-paying jobs are very rewarding.
+Depending on your goals, you may need to earn extra income with a side hustle or second job.

 5. Most trustworthy: Police officers